bitrise-io/devcenter/docs/bitrise-cli/create-your-own-step.md

 # If you want to update the Step plugin to the latest version:
 bitrise plugin update step

-# And to generate a new Step simply run this command and follow the guide it prints:
+# And to generate a new Step, simply run this command and follow the guide it prints:
 bitrise :step create
 ```